 The rise of the IoT has been a game-changer, ushering in an era of communication and data analytics not previously possible.
 Despite the benefits, however, there are certainly challenges to the continued growth of the IoT.
-In particular, system integration is quickly establishing itself as the biggest challenge.
+In particular, system integration is quickly establishing itself as the most significant industrial IoT challenge.

 When the internet was originally envisioned, attached devices were relatively simple and alike in design.
 By and large, any device connected to the Internet was a computer running one of only a few standard operating systems and having similar network stacks that operated on common protocols.

 With the rise of smartphones and mobile computing, the diversity of connected devices began to widen considerably.
 More significantly, the advent of operating systems that can be loaded on smaller and smaller devices opened the way for an almost infinite variety of devices to be connected to the Internet — paving the way for the IoT.

 Now, everything from cars to televisions, refrigerators to water heaters, watches to wine racks are connected to the Internet.
 And these are just the commonplace items in individuals’ homes.
 Move to the industrial sector, and the IoT encompasses scanners, monitors, diagnostic sensors, and a myriad of other devices performing functions we rarely take the time to think about.
 It’s little wonder that integrating these various devices is quickly becoming one of technology companies' biggest challenges.